 With even a few interior design hacks, you can make your home look like a professional has worked on it.
 Albeit without the cost!

-Whether it’s rearranging furniture to create the illusion of more space or using colour more effectively, our interior design hacks will have maximum impact.
+Whether it’s rearranging furniture to create the illusion of more space or using colour more effectively, all of these design ideas will have maximum impact.

-Luckily, all of these interior hacks are low or no cost!
+Luckily, all are low or no cost!
 Nice!

 Start with a dose of inspiration!
 The internet is full of incredibly inspiring interiors and thankfully sites like Pinterest, which enables us to discover and save new ideas.